 What is postpartum depression?

-Fathers can also experience a version of postpartum depression; the American Psychological Association reports that roughly 4% of fathers experience depression in the year after their child’s birth.
+- Roughly 4% of fathers experience depression in the year after their child’s birth

 Postpartum depression shares many of the same symptoms as other forms of depression, and clinically, postpartum depression is generally diagnosed as a variety of depressive disorder rather than categorized as its own distinct condition.
 The key factor is that symptoms must begin during pregnancy or within four weeks of the baby’s birth.
 Symptoms can vary widely, but some common indicators of postpartum depression include: